csnelms/react-starter-kit/SETUP.md

 # JASPER REACT SETUP

+*Note: you will need to install node and npm first, or update current version to the latest*
+* $ sudo npm cache clean -f
+* $ sudo npm install -g n
+* $ sudo n stable
+* $ npm install npm -g npm

-*Note: you will need to install node and npm first* *Note: you should also have file sync set up on your sandbox*
+*Note: you should also have file sync set up on your sandbox*

 ### Clone the starter app